WalletWasabi/WasabiDoc/docs/using-wasabi/InstallPackage.md

     :::

 ## Install GPGTools
-GPGTools makes it breeze to import, verify, and sign digital signatures.
+GPGTools makes it a breeze to import, verify, and sign digital signatures.

 1. [Download GPGTools.](https://gpgtools.org/)
 2. **Optional**: Verify the signature.